 Indoor Soccer vs Outdoor Soccer Rules

-The indoor soccer field half as long and wide as an outdoor soccer pitch, being typically about 60 m long by 25 m wide.
+The indoor soccer field half as long and wide as an outdoor soccer field, being typically about 60 m long by 25 m wide.

 Indoor Soccer: Number of Players

-Since there is less space due to the dimensions of the pitch, it also needs fewer players than in indoor soccer.
+Since there’s less space due to the dimensions of the pitch, it also needs fewer players than in indoor soccer.

-The section of the game for indoor soccer has 4 quarters of 15 minutes where the first and third interruptions are 3 minutes and the second, the half-time is 15 minutes.
+The section of the game for indoor soccer has 4 quarters of 15 minutes, the first and third interruptions are 3 minutes, and the second, the half-time is 15 minutes.

 Can you slide in indoor soccer?

-In the regulations established by the WMF, only slide tackles are allowed as long as there is contact with the opponent or any danger for any player on the field,
+In the regulations established by the WMF, only slide tackles are allowed as long as there’s no contact with the opponent or any danger for any player on the field,

 What is a blue card in indoor soccer?